dwmkerr/crosswords-js/README.md

 nvm use --lts
 ```

-Check out the code, then run:
+Check out the code, then, from the root directory, run:

 ```bash
 # Fetch all dependent packages